LDAWG-a11y/a11yWebApp/src/guides/using-a-portable-stylesheet-across-the-web.md

 6. Setting `[contenteditable]:focus`, for when we encounter inputs that do not use the default HTML inputs, which is fine if done correctly, but awful when they're not, to make an element that is not an input editable, we would add the `contenteditable` attribute, so we can target that in CSS, by using the square brackets
 7. Setting `iframe:focus`, you may see Twitter or YouTube embeds on a website or indeed many others, an iFrame receives focus, as it is technically a part of another website embedded into another, we can apply focus indicators to iframes, which use the `<iframe> `element
 8. Setting `details:focus `for the native HTML accordion-type element, called `<details>` which is paired with a `<summary>` element, the details being the trigger and the `<summary>` being the panel that will display the additional information when that trigger is clicked, we can apply a focus to details which use the `<details>` element
-9. The style declaration, so we want something that we can see, so i have done the following:
+9. The style declaration, so we want something that we can see, so I have done the following:

-   1. `outline: 3px solid red;` that gives us a 3 pixel solid purple line around all of those elements
+   1. `outline: 3px solid rebeccapurple;` that gives us a 3 pixel solid purple line around all of those elements
    2. `outline-offset: 2px;`, that gives us a little space between the element that is focused and the focus indicator we created above, this is often useful, as it won't obscure the text within the element, it may overlay other surrounding text though
-   3. Also, i added `!important;` to each, just to make sure our style beats theirs, always.
+   3. Also, I added `!important;` to each, just to make sure our style beats theirs, always.
 It should always win due to the browser's and CSS's rules, but it doesn't hurt to add it

+### Why so many selectors?
+It was easy to completely remove the focus outline, we just used one (the universal) selector and focus was completely gone, but to add it back we have to add all the individual selectors, couldn't we have just added it back with the universal selector?
+Yes and No. It would work just fine if you were exclusively using a keyboard or other non-pointing device, but if you were using a combination on mouse and keyboard, everytime you clicked on anything, it would add a focus indicator around it, this would make the focus indicator less useful for some people.

+We could have used `:focus-visible` instead of `:focus`, which won't show on mouse/finger presses, but if some of us are using an older browser, it may not work at all, so I've used an approach that should work fine for all use cases.

 ### Can I change any of this?

-Of course you can, i'm going to show you how, right now.
+Of course you can, I'm going to show you how, right now.

 I have chosen to use the `outline:` property as it doesn't take up any space, it surrounds an element, but won't move it to accommodate a border.